 Couscous, a staple

 My french has gotten better.
 Talking to strangers was sometimes a necessity in the mountains, so I improved faster than I ever did in a classroom.
 However I never learned spanish or catalan, so when I needed help in Spain I used a combination of broken spanish, accidental french, and hand gestures to communicate.
-People in the Pyrenees were often multilingual and very forgiving.Most of the time I walked alone, but some days were too technical or too boring for me to tackle solo.
+People in the Pyrenees were often multilingual and very forgiving.Most of the time I walked alone, but some days were too technical to tackle solo.
 Whenever I did get to walk alongside someone, it was always a special time.
-These amazing people kept me safe and sane on the trail.
 Thank you for sharing a part of this adventure with me!

 Tania, Tristan